n8acl/n8acl.github.io/about_me.md

 I setup my own home lab a few years ago and play with Linux, Macs, Raspberry PIs, Home Automation..
 You name it, I have tried it.

-SQL Devloper by day, husband and father by night.
+SQL Developer by day, husband and father by night.
 I am married to one of the most patient and wonderful women in the world.
 I have an awesome 8 Year old son and a fantastic 23 year old step son.

 Outside of tech, I have all sorts of varied interests.
 Fishing, camping, shooting, traveling, spending time with my family, playing board games and D&D, Geocaching, listening to podcasts.
 I just recently got a vertical electric smoker and have jumped into the world of smoking meat and BBQing.
 So while a geek, not totally geeky ;)